andrei-dumitrescu-footbud/bitly-test/README.md

 ## Development

-If you prefer to run the project locally without Docker:
+If you prefer to run the project locally without Docker

+1. Create an .env file (you can use the .env.example file from the repo)

+2. Run the following commands:

 ```bash
 # Install dependencies